ualbertalib/avp_aviary_api_interactions/README.md

 A SaaS vendor audio/video repository solution.
 Terminology:

 * `Resources`: term for the main container of the audio/video object (links together the metadata, `media` files, etc.)
-* `Media`: term for the container representing the one or more audio/video files, associated file metadata and linkage to the `resource`
+* `Media`: term for the container representing one or more audio/video files, associated file metadata and linkage to the `resource`

 ## Included Scripts